fix8/fix8/README.md

 - We welcome genuine problem reports and encourage users to help us improve the product - for you and with your help.

+- If you are on <a href="http://linkedin.com">Linkedin</a> join the Linked-in group <b>Fix8 Users and Developers</b>
+for more help and information about the Fix8 project.

 ## License

 Fix8 is released under the [GNU LESSER GENERAL PUBLIC LICENSE Version 3](http://www.gnu.org/licenses/lgpl.html).
 See [License](http://fix8.org/faq.html#license) for more information.

-## Fix8 Market Technologies
+## Fix8Pro and Fix8 Market Technologies

+[Fix8Pro](http://www.fix8pro.com) is the commercially supported version of Fix8.
+[Fix8 Market Technologies](http://www.fix8mt.com/)
-[Fix8 Market Technologies](http://www.fix8mt.com/) develops and maintains the Fix8 open source Framework, and has developers in Australia, China, Canada, USA and the Russian Federation.
-Fix8MT is responsible for providing and managing professional support and consultancy services, and works closely with the
+develops and maintains both Fix8Pro and the Fix8 open source versions.
+Fix8MT has developers in Australia, China, Canada and the Russian Federation as well as partners in Australia, Japan and India.
-Fix8 open source community to grow commercial support services through 3rd party ISVs.
+Fix8MT is responsible for providing and managing additional support and consultancy services, and works closely with the Fix8 open source community and partners to grow commercial support services through 3rd party ISVs.

 ## More Information